T0liver/wthrly/README.md

-# wtrly
+# Wtrly

-A weather app build in react + vite for BMEVIAUAC17 course.
+A weather app build in react + vite with a nice UI.